Zuful/fizz-buzz-grpc/README.md

 # README #

-This document will guide you through the set up of the service.
+This document will guide you through the set up of the gRPC service.

 ### Dependency manager ###